This article describes the differences among the available virus definition update types (Rapid Release and Certified definitions).

 Rapid Release virus definitions are released slightly more than once per hour and are optimized for rapid deployment within an organization during a threat outbreak.
 They are passed through a somewhat lesser degree of testing than fully certified virus definitions, but they still maintain a relatively high level of quality.
 The primary risk in using Rapid Release virus definitions, although a relatively small risk, is potential false positive detections on a limited number of legitimate files.

-Rapid Release virus definitions are not available via LiveUpdate.
+Rapid Release virus definitions are not available through LiveUpdate.
 (This is the main difference between Rapid Release virus definitions and fully certified virus definitions in terms of deployment options.)
 Rapid Release definitions can be downloaded by HTTP or by FTP and then deployed in an organization.
-SAV and SEP customers can rest assured that they will be able to distribute microdefs delta packages to their endpoints when using Rapid Release packages.
-All versions of SEP support this capability.

 Rapid Release definitions can be obtained by HTTP or by FTP.

 Q: What are the primary differences between Rapid Release definitions and Daily Certified definitions?